cleopatra-itn/MIDAS/README.md

 	Note: You can generate datasets and train your own models by using the code available in this repository.

 ## UI Functionalities
-The main UI for this demonstrator is located at: [http://cleopatra.ijs.si/midas/](http://cleopatra.ijs.si/midas/).
-Currently, it only supports the languages listed above.
+Currently, the demonstrator only supports the languages listed above.
-It has the following functionalities:
+It has the following UI functionalities:
 - Raw text NERC annotation using the UNER hierarchy;
 - Selection of Coarse-grained vs Fine-grained annotations;
 - Webpage annotation functionality based on the URL;